sptrakesh/http-router/README.md

   * [Realistic](#realistic-scenario)
 * [FastRouter](#fast-router)

 Simple general purpose HTTP path based request router.
+Requires a compiler with C++20 support.
 No assumption is made on the type of framework being used.
 We have used it mainly with [nghttp2](https://www.nghttp2.org/documentation/libnghttp2_asio.html).
 * Supports static and parametrised URI paths.
 * Parameters (slugs) are represented using curly brace enclosed name `{param}`.